Become a TCE Volunteer

-Providing tax counseling requires three types of volunteer specialists are required to provide tax counseling.
+Three types of volunteer specialists are required to provide tax counseling.
 Each position uses different skills, but all are challenging, rewarding, and essential to the AARP Tax-Aide program's success.
 The three positions are:

+- Counselors.
 Counselors are volunteers, trained in cooperation with the US Internal Revenue Service (IRS), who work directly with older persons who need tax assistance.
-To qualify as a Counselor, individuals should have an interest in tax work, experience in filing their own returns, and a willingness to make a significant commitment of time.
+To qualify as a counselor, individuals should have an interest in tax work, experience in filing their own returns, and a willingness to make a significant commitment of time.
 A minimum commitment of four hours per week from February 1 until April 15 is required.
 Counselors attend an extensive training course to become knowledgeable about the filing requirements and other aspects of the tax returns of older people.
 Volunteer counselors are trained to assist older persons with their federal as well as their state and local returns.
 The program focuses on personal income taxes of middle and low income taxpayers as a service to those who are unable to afford professional assistance.

-Instructors are responsible for conducting training sessions for Counselors on income-tax information and tax return preparation.
-The instructors are trained under the guidance of the Internal Revenue Service.
+- Instructors.
+Instructors are responsible for conducting training sessions for counselors on income tax information and tax return preparation.
+The instructors are trained under the guidance of the IRS.
 Instructors are selected for their knowledge of tax matters and for their training abilities.

 - Coordinators.
 Coordinators supervise and direct the AARP Tax-Aide program activities in their area.
 Their major responsibilities include recruiting volunteers, providing program publicity, planning training courses, and arranging for AARP Tax-Aide sites.
 They also establish and maintain contact with other volunteers.